gomorpheus/morpheus-apidoc/source/includes/_keypairs.md

 Parameter | Default | Description
 --------- | ------- | -----------
-lastUpdated | null | A date filter, restricts query to only load keypairs updated more recent or equal to the date specified name | null | If specified will return an exact match keypair
+lastUpdated |  | A date filter, restricts query to only load keypairs updated more recent or equal to the date specified name |  | If specified will return an exact match keypair

 ## Get a Specific Key Pair